amitjohney/sylvatest/charts/sylva-units/README.md

 **TBC: This section needs to be completed with information about what values can be overridden when instantiating this chart**

-Using `env_type: ci` will trigger the enablement of a `workload-cluster` (and its dependent units), plus the `worker-cluster-calico` unit if kubeadm bootstrap is chosen.
-This would have a test workload cluster created and imported into management cluster Rancher server.

 Additional checks can be added to via the `_internal` variable:

 ```yaml